AmirHossein-84/AI-Slide-Puzzle/README.md

 <div align="center">

-Made with ❤️ by the Digimon AI Research Project.
+Made with ❤️ by the Amirhossein.

 </div>